swisspol/GCDWebServer/README.md

 GCDWebServer
 ============

-A lightweight GCD based HTTP 1.1 server for Mac & iOS apps written from scratch with the following goals in mind:
+GCDWebServer is a lightweight GCD based HTTP 1.1 server for Mac & iOS apps written from scratch with the following goals in mind:
-* Entirely built on [Grand Central Dispatch](http://en.wikipedia.org/wiki/Grand_Central_Dispatch) for best performance and no-hassle multithreading
+* Entirely built with an event-driven design using [Grand Central Dispatch](http://en.wikipedia.org/wiki/Grand_Central_Dispatch) for maximum performance and concurrency
 * Well designed API for easy integration and customization
 * Minimal number of source files and no dependencies on third-party source code
 * Support for streaming large HTTP bodies for requests and responses to minimize memory usage